Dunning-Read-Natural-Area-PAC/dunningnatural.org/docs/Deployment.md

 - the `dunningnatural.org` domain name registration
 - the `dunningnatural.org` DNS records
 - a CloudFlare pages project that GitHub Actions deploys to
+  - this pages project makes use of CloudFlare Pages Functions to enable fetching Instgram posts from the server side

 Access to this account is manual, or using the `drna-terraform` user API token that is created under @mdjnewman's user.